oddcod3/Phantom-Evasion/README.md

 ## New Indirect Call modules

-4 new windows modules that load critical funtion (VirtualAlloc,Heapcreate,Heapalloc) dynamically using LoadLibrary/GetProcAddress or GetProcAddress/GetModuleHandle
+4 new windows modules that load critical functions (VirtualAlloc,Heapcreate,Heapalloc) dynamically using LoadLibrary/GetProcAddress or GetProcAddress/GetModuleHandle

 ## New Wine-pyinstaller modules

 Still experimental (More on 0.4 version)

-## Three Custom Encoder
+## Three Custom Encoders

 New Double & Triple key multibyte xor encoder with C decryption stub compatible with msfvenom and custom payloads

-## Full undetectable 64bit payload
+## Full undetectable 64bit payloads

-Again 64 bit payloads are fully supported and completely undetectable (0/66).
-While 32 bit payloads are less efficient (6/66) even if they still evade most commons antiviruses.
+Again 64 bit payloads are fully supported and completely undetectable (0/66) while 32 bit payloads are less efficient (6/66) even if they still evade most common antiviruses.
 Almost all pcs these days are 64bit so you should consider the benefits of using 64 bit payloads

 Give it a try comparing result for example using: